Can a French Bulldog Be a Service Dog? Can French Bulldogs Meet the Requirements to be Service Dogs?

 The temperament of a service dog is essential for its effectiveness in assisting individuals with disabilities.

-These dogs must exhibit traits such as calmness, patience, and friendliness towards both their handlers and the public.
+These dogs must exhibit traits such as calmness, patience, and friendliness toward both their handlers and the public.
 A good service dog remains composed in various environments, including crowded spaces or noisy surroundings.

 They should be able to handle stressful situations with ease and maintain focus on their tasks.
 Additionally, a service dog’s temperament includes traits like reliability, adaptability, and a willingness to work, ensuring they can perform their duties reliably and consistently.